Sssameeri/MVVMRetrofitMovies/README.md

 # MVVMRetrofitMovies
 Movie application.
-MVVM + Retrofit2 + ViewModel + DataBinding + PagigLibrary
+MVVM + Retrofit2 + ViewModel + DataBinding + PagingLibrary

 Display popular movies with using [The MovieDB](https://api.themoviedb.org) Scroll down and movies will appear